boazsegev/iodine/README.md

     if(defined?(Iodine))
       Iodine.threads = ENV.fetch("RAILS_MAX_THREADS", 5).to_i if Iodine.threads.zero?
       Iodine.workers = ENV.fetch("WEB_CONCURRENCY", 2).to_i if Iodine.workers.zero?
-      Iodine::DEFAULT_SETTINGS[:port] = ENV.fetch("PORT") if ENV.fetch("PORT")
+      Iodine::DEFAULT_SETTINGS[:port] ||= ENV.fetch("PORT") if ENV.fetch("PORT")
     end
     ```

 When using native WebSockets with Rails, middle-ware is probably the best approach.
 A guide for this approach will, hopefully, get published in the future.

+**Note**: command-line instructions (CLI) should be the preferred way for configuring iodine, allowing for code-less configuration updates.

 ### Optimizing Iodine's Concurrency

 To get the most out of iodine, consider the amount of CPU cores available and the concurrency level the application requires.

-Iodine will calculate, when possible, a good enough default concurrency model.
+Iodine will calculate, when possible, a good enough default concurrency model for fast applications.
 See if this works for your application or customize according to the application's needs.

 Command line arguments allow easy access to different options, including concurrency levels. i.e., to set up 16 threads and 4 processes: